Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Introduction:

 So far, there are few detailed studies on the eigenvalues of the matrix of recurrent weights performed in trained networks.
-For example the work of Rivikind and Barak \cite{PhysRevLett.118.258101} stands out.
-Although the framework of this work is Reservoir Computing.
+For example, the work of Rivikind and Barak \cite{PhysRevLett.118.258101} stands out.
+Although, the framework of this work is Reservoir Computing.
 Present work shares some of the observations made by the authors on the results.
-Other works considered matrices with partially random and partially structured connectivity, such as the work described in \cite{PhysRevE.88.042824, PhysRevE.91.012820, 10.1371/journal.pcbi.1006309}.
-There ware also considered the results of these works in the present analysis.
+Other {previous} works considered matrices with partially random and partially structured connectivity, such as the {works} described in \cite{PhysRevE.88.042824, PhysRevE.91.012820, 10.1371/journal.pcbi.1006309}.
+There were also considered the results of these works in the present analysis.

 Most of the existing literature on eigenvalues and dynamics is regarding the study of networks with random connections \cite{doi:10.1137/1129095, PhysRevLett.97.188104, PhysRevE.97.062314}.
-Besides, older works on dynamics consider, for example, other constraints such as symmetric matrices \cite{VIBERT1994589}.
+Besides, older works on dynamics, for example, considered other constraints such as symmetric matrices \cite{VIBERT1994589}.

-For these reasons, the present analysis represents a significant contribution through the study of eigenvalues when considering non-normal matrices and trained networks.
-It is surprising the richness in the dynamics that can be observed when considering a minimal model of trained networks that perform the tasks.
+For these reasons, the present analysis represents a significant contribution through the study of eigenvalues when considering non-normal matrices and trained networks. {The variability on the dynamics that can be observed on trained networks is surprising.} {The study presented here sheds light on the multiple solutions obtained for the same tasks and shows the links between the spectra of trained networks and the dynamics.} {Also, different properties of the model and the tasks were studied.}

-The model is presented in Section \ref{MODELO}.
-In Section \ref{RESULTADOS NUMERICOS} results are shown and also how to classify the realizations obtained after training (network's simulations).
-In Section \ref{DISCUSION} the different aspects that arise from the realizations are discussed.
+The rest of the paper is organized as follows.
+The model and methods are presented in Section \ref{MODELO}.
+Section \ref{long} shows how to obtain the linearization of the system.
+In Section \ref{RESULTADOS NUMERICOS}, results are shown and how to classify the realizations obtained after training (network's simulations).
+In Section \ref{DISCUSION}, the different aspects that arise from the realizations and the dynamics are discussed.
 Finally, in Section \ref{CONCLUSIONS}, some remarks and further directions are presented.